My Al Capone Museum | home

 Capone shows his loyalty to John and Albert.
 The problem is, he expects the same in return.

-Lombardo and Lolordo are both killed after short lived Sicilian leader stints.
+Lombardo and LoLordo are both killed after short lived Sicilian leader stints.

 They have already been making side deals and extort businessmen for money.